 2 Na + S → Na2S

-- It is used in the manufacture of sulfur textile dyes and in the dyeing of textiles and rayon.
+- In the manufacture of sulfur textile dyes and in the dyeing of textiles and rayon.
 (Copper sulfate can also be used as an alternative)

 - In the leather industry. (sodium sulfate can also be used as an alternative)

-- It is widely used in the paper industry, for example in the production of writing papers and newspapers or magazines.
+- In the paper industry, for example in the production of writing papers and newspapers or magazines.

-- It is used as a weak reducing agent in some chemical reactions.
+- As a weak reducing agent in some chemical reactions.

-- It is widely used in the agricultural industry as a Parasite killer.
+- In the agricultural industry as a Parasite killer.